The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Background and Assumptions

 If the particular $\nu$ is not of interest, then we simply say that the set $C$ is small.
 It is sometimes convenient to replace the set $C$ by a function $s\colon\state\to\Re_+$.
-In this case, we say that $s$ is small if,
+Then we say that $s$ is small if,

+In analysis it is often more convenient to work with the resolvent $R:= \sum_{n=0}^\infty 2^{-n-1} P^n$, which satisfies a one-step minorization condition under~\eqref{e:small}: